 - Further, NHB RESIDEX has been expanded to include six (6) new cities namely Chandigarh, Coimbatore, Dehradun, Meerut, Nagpur and Raipur from the quarter January-March, 2013 thereby taking the total of number of cities covered to 26.

-- With 2007 as base, NHB RESIDEX has been updated up to quarter ended Sept 2014 with quarterly update (July-September, 2014) using CERSAI data.
+- With 2007 as base, NHB RESIDEX has been updated up to quarter ended Mar 2015 with quarterly update (January-March, 2015) using CERSAI data.

 - Prices have been studied for various administrative zones/property tax zones constituting each city.

 - The index has been constructed using the weighted average methodology with Price Relative Method (Modified Laspeyre’s approach).

-- Primary data on housing prices is being collected from real estate agents by commissioning the services of private consultancy/research organisatons of national repute; in addition data on housing prices is also being collected from the housing finance companies and bank, which is based on housing loans contracted by them.
+- In the initial stage, primary data on housing prices was being collected from real estate agents by commissioning the services of private consultancy/research organisatons of national repute, in addition data on housing prices from Housing Finance Companies and Banks, based on housing loans contracted by them.
 Presently, NHB is using data obtained from Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI), the central online mortgage registry of India, for computation of the indices.